 Behind closed doors, everyone has their favorite set of nicknames.
 And French terms of endearment vary widely.
 French is the language of love, so you know that French pet names and nicknames were going to be quite evocative.
 Some are cute and romantic, others more unique and nonsensical.
+Living in France for 10+ years, I’ve heard the gamut.
 We have everything from stuffed toys to farm animals to vegetables as pet names.

 There’s so many different French nicknames that I’ve had to break them down into categories.
 One thing to note is that unlike in English, where we just say “My Dear”, and the My is the same if it is male or female, in French you have to adjust it to Mon for a male and Ma for female.
 In addtion, the noun object also changes spelling at times to agree to the Mon/Ma.